symfony/symfony-docs/security/csrf.rst

         public function someMethod(string $submittedToken): void
         {
-            // gets the token value for the given ID; if that ID doesn't have
+            // gets the token value for the given token ID; if that ID doesn't have
             // a token yet, a new token is generated for it
             $csrfToken = $this->csrfTokenManager->getToken('delete-item');
             $tokenValue = $csrfToken->getValue();